 Moody's Investors Service ("Moody's"), S&P Global Ratings ("S&P"), Fitch Ratings ("Fitch") and Kroll Bond Rating Agency ("Kroll") have assigned their municipal bond ratings of A1, A, A+ and AA-, respectively, to the Bonds.
-Moody's and Fitch have each assigned a "stable" credit outlook on the State's general obligation debt.
+Moody's, Fitch and Kroll have each assigned a "stable" credit outlook on the State's general obligation debt.
 S&P has assigned a "positive" credit outlook on the State's general obligation debt.
-Kroll has assigned a "negative" credit outlook on the State's general obligation debt.
 Each such rating and credit outlook reflects only the views of the respective rating agency, and an explanation of the significance of such rating and credit outlook may be obtained from such rating agency.
-There is no assurance that such ratings will continue for any given period of time or that they will not be revised or withdrawn entirely by such rating agency if in the judgment of such rating agency circumstances so warrant.
+There is no assurance that such rating agency if in the judgment of such rating agency circumstances so warrant.
 A downward revision or withdrawal of any such rating may have an adverse effect on the market prices of the Bonds.

-TAX EXEMPTION OF THE TAX-EXEMPT BONDS
+TAX EXEMPTION OF THE BONDS